Friday, May 17, 2024

 Therefore, God elevated him to the place of highest honor and gave him the name above all other names, that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue declare that Jesus Christ is Lord, to the glory of God the Father.
 [1]

-O, dear Father in heaven, my heart is breaking at the daily reports of violent deaths in the major cities of our world.
+O, dear Father in heaven, my heart is breaking at the daily reports of violent deaths throughout our world.
 I pray for our leaders at all levels of government as they seek to find remedies to this epidemic.
 Forgive us, Your children and Jesus' disciples, for not being part of the solution.
 Help us as we seek to follow the example of our Savior, Jesus, and lay down our lives for each other in service and not violence.
-Protect us by Your mighty hand and use us to provide hope to the violence that rages in the hearts of so many today.
+Protect us by Your mighty hand and use us to provide hope in the face of the violence that rages in the hearts of so many today.
 I ask for this help in Jesus' name.
 Amen.

 Together in Christ is a daily devotional that focuses on what Scripture teaches about godly living in relationships.